 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest gas (and a little oil) production data, from all 9,476 horizontal wells in Pennsylvania that started producing from 2010 onward, through January.
+These interactive presentations contain the latest gas (and a little oil) production data, from all 10,014 horizontal wells in Pennsylvania that started producing from 2010 onward, through January 2021.

 - Pennsylvania Department of Environmental Protection

 The above presentations have many interactive features:

 - You can click through the blocks on the top to see the slides.

 - Each slide has filters that can be set, e.g. to select individual or groups of operators.
 You can first click “all” to deselect all items.

 - You have to click the “apply” button at the bottom to enforce the changes.
 After that, click anywhere on the presentation.